Hyde Park

 5 Star Rating Hyde Park is one of the most popular parks in London.
 There is a map explaining each location and where to go.
 There are many gates to enter the park and Cafes to enjoy the green nature.
 The park is well maintained and I did not see dirty places at all.
 There is wonderful sitting area with fountains.
 There are big lake with ducks which you can feed them.
 You can find squirrels near the trees.
 There are Area to do activities like cycling, Running, football.
 You have to visit and enjoy the nature and lakes.
 I have spent 3 hours just walking.
 It is magnificent park.

-Jihad Mahmood - 2 weeks ago
+Jihad Mahmood - a month ago

 Show More